Text and photo by Ryan Correy (cover photo by Sarah Hornby)

 The Great Trail App Powered by Keen

 Not all sections of The Great Trail are uniformly signed.
-Especially in more rugged locations like southern British Columbia, I’d highly recommend downloading The Great Trail app to your phone.
+Especially in more rugged locations like southern British Columbia, I’d highly recommend downloading The Great Trail app for IOS and Android to your phone.
 It gives you the ability to navigate by GPS without a cell signal, which you cannot always depend on.

 Where can I learn more?